DallanQ/lotr_journeys_in_middle_earth/QA.md

 [scout-clarification](https://boardgamegeek.com/thread/2210523/scout-clarification)

-> If you scout 3 and select one card to prepare, now you have 2 cards left.
-I understand that you can place both of them on top of the deck in any order.
-I also understand that you can place both of them on the bottom of the library in any order.
+> Lets say that someone scouts 3 and selects one card to prepare.
+Now he has 2 cards left.
+I understand that he can place both of them on top of the deck in any order.
+I also understand that he can place both of them on the bottom of the library in any order.
 > Can he place one of them on top and the other on the bottom of the deck?

 Yes, you can place one on the top and the other on the bottom.